meilisearch/documentation/reference/api/displayed_attributes.md

 To learn more about displayed attributes, refer to our [dedicated guide](/reference/features/field_properties.md#displayed-fields).

 ::: warning
-Updating the settings means overwriting the default settings of MeiliSearch.
+Updating the settings means overwriting the default settings of Meilisearch.
 You can reset to default values using the `DELETE` routes.
 :::

 ## Get displayed attributes